 Bridges are always a great hit with my kids (along with tunnels) and Ponte Vecchio was no exception, but what the kids found right after it, in piazza Della Repubblica, blew all the rest out of the water: they found merry go round!

-There was no discussion abut it the kids went on and, of course, we decided to act like the tourists we are and got on ourselves. incidentally,w e discovered that the merry go round is a fine example of Florentine woodwork and has been in the Piazza since the early XIX century: we had to try it!
+There was no discussion about it the kids went on and, of course, we decided to act like the tourists we are and got on ourselves.

-It was a (very hot but) fun afternoon and so after the merry go round we set off to go home to our lovely Florence neighbourhood of le cure – you can read about it here, where you will also find recommended accommodation.
+It was a (very hot but) fun afternoon and so after the merry go round we set off to go home to our lovely Florence neighbourhood of le cure.

-On the bus, a lovely woman started to make conversation with my husband and my son and, eavesdropping, I learnt hat my son loved Florence, but still preferred Rome.
+On the bus, a lovely woman started to make conversation with my husband and my son and, eavesdropping, I learned that my son loved Florence, but still preferred Rome.
 What?
 After all this?